FaceFTW/faceftw.github.io/src/blog/0010/index.md

 });
 ```

+On the topic of plugins and extensibility, Eleventy allows providing extra steps to run before and after different parts of the build process.
+I use this for compiling my [Tailwind CSS](https://tailwindcss.com) configuration and minifying it.
+Although I made a really brute-force custom implementation because I could not find a working "professional" CSS minifier that doesn't break the compiled Tailwind file.

+<blockquote class="bluesky-embed " data-bluesky-uri="at://did:plc:v2kfxvvmy3pdc4o4yw3buoyh/app.bsky.feed.post/3lvz7wyrckc25" data-bluesky-cid="bafyreiggdxerru7zdmgdvpntxc6irkz6hajhizz4zadpasckeybedojede" data-bluesky-embed-color-mode="system"><p lang="en">15 mins after posting this, I literally made it so close to the expected savings too:

+#webdev<br><br><a href="https://bsky.app/profile/did:plc:v2kfxvvmy3pdc4o4yw3buoyh/post/3lvz7wyrckc25?ref_src=embed">[image or embed]</a></p>&mdash; Alex (<a href="https://bsky.app/profile/did:plc:v2kfxvvmy3pdc4o4yw3buoyh?ref_src=embed">@faceftw.dev</a>) <a href="https://bsky.app/profile/did:plc:v2kfxvvmy3pdc4o4yw3buoyh/post/3lvz7wyrckc25?ref_src=embed">August 9, 2025 at 10:22 PM</a></blockquote><script async src="https://embed.bsky.app/static/embed.js" charset="utf-8"></script>

-There is so much more I could gush on about, but I promised this would be shorter, so lets wrap up with some closing thoughts.
+There is so much more I could gush on about, but I promised this would be shorter.
+The source code and Eleventy configuration resides in [this websites' repository](https://github.com/FaceFTW/faceftw.github.io) for anyone curious.
+So lets wrap up with some closing thoughts.

 ## "One Must Imagine Sisyphus Happy"